 - What materials were used for your roof?

 - Some materials last longer than others.
 Slate, copper & tile roofs are the most durable on long-lasting with a 50+ year lifespan.
 Wood shake roofs, fiber cement shingle roofs, and asphalt shingle / composition roofs on the other hand, last about half that time (20 – 30 years).

 - Did a licensed contractor install your roof, and is it warrantied?

 - Design quality & installation integrity are highly influential in the life of your roof.
-It’s always best to hire experienced, licensed contractors who stand behind their work.
+It’s always best to hire experienced, licensed contractors like the two brothers roofing company who stand behind their work.
 Check your records to find out who installed your roof and when.
 Did the contractor provide an estimate for the lifespan on your roof, specific to the materials used, your home location & conditions?
 Did the contractor include any warranties on their work and / or materials?

 - Has your roof been well-maintained?

 - Just like maintaining your vehicle for safe driving, your roof should be inspected regularly, particularly if your home is located in an area with severe weather.
 Most roofing companies offer free roofing inspections on an annual basis.
 If your roof is not well-maintained, and repaired as needed, the roof may need replacement sooner than a well-maintained roof.
 Repairing your roof doesn’t have to be expensive but it should be done well.
 There are many products that claim to be the best at solving a problem like this.
 To put your mind at ease, you could look into something like Flex Seal FAQ to help answer any questions you may have.